kzndotsh/bloom/README.md

 #### Refactor so that our code is DRY

-* [ ] You may notice that we are using essentially the same exact JSX code in the `Movie` component and the `MovieDetails` component in `MovieList.js` create a new component in `MovieCard.js` that returns this JSX code.
+* [ ] You may notice that we are using very similar JSX in the `Movie` component and in the `MovieDetails` component in `MovieList.js`.
+The main difference is the list of stars, which only exists in the "detailed" view of the `Movie` component.
+* [ ] Create a new component in `MovieCard.js` that returns a Movie Card.
 Then remove the old code from `Movie` and `MovieDetails` and instead return the new `MovieCard` component.
+* [ ] The Movie Card should be flexible enough to handle displaying a movie with or without the list of stars.

 #### Add `Save Movie` functionality